jacintomart/4105/Project/README.txt

 The codes in BinaryClassifier.ipynb and 10ClassClassifier.ipynb were sourced for project research purposes ONLY.
 We do not claim any form of ownership or credit for the code in these files.
-All references are listed below as well as in ProjectReport.pdf
+All references are listed below as well as in 4105ProjectReport.pdf